pyrsmk/Sheethub/README.markdown

-Sheethub 0.2.4
+Sheethub 0.3.0
 ==============

-__MAJOR UPDATE, NOT COMPATIBLE AT ALL WITH 0.1.x BECAUSE IT HAS BEEN CONSIDERABLY SIMPLIFIED, PLEASE READ THE NEW DOCUMENTATION!__
+__SHEETHUB IS NOW CONSIDERED AS STABLE AND SO CAN BE USED IN PRODUCTION__

-Sheethub is a CSS backdoor library, with the aim of bringing simplicity and centralization to CSS polyfills, making them work together.
+Sheethub is a CSS backdoor API, with the aim of bringing simplicity and centralization to CSS polyfills, making them work together.
 Shortly: Sheethub retrieves stylesheets itself to be able to access to CSS rules that are not currently applied for incompatibility reasons.

 - tiny: less than 2k uglified
 - robust: with a full unit testing suite